softonic/swarm-backup-restore/README.md

 ## Requirements
 * Docker >=1.13

+## Limitations
+* It doesn't wotk with services that uses mount volumes.
+* It doesn't backup the secrets.

 ## How to run the service

 The service needs to be deployed in a node with access to the docker socket (unix or tcp).